UPPMAX/HPC-python/docs/day2/interactive.rst

 An interactive session is a session with direct access to a compute node.
 Or alternatively: an interactive session is a session, in which there is no queue before a command is run on a compute node.

-You can find information about the cluster hardware in the <a href="https://uppmax.github.io/HPC-python/common/understanding_clusters.html" target="_blank">HPC clusters</a> common section.
+You can find information about the cluster hardware in the Common section: https://uppmax.github.io/HPC-python/common/understanding_clusters.html

 Any longer, resource-intensive, or parallel jobs must be run through a **batch script** or an **interactive session**.